Improving Quality of Care in Child Mental Health Service Settings

 Time Frame

 Child engagement will be measured via coding of audiotaped sessions by independent, trained raters who are blind to study purpose and hypotheses.
-The Child Involvement Ratings Scale (CIRS), a 6-item scale that measures child engagement for each session, will be used.
-Four "positive" involvement items and two "negative" involvement items are rated for each session on a 6-point scale ("not at all" to "a great deal" present).
+The Child Involvement Ratings Scale (CIRS) will be used to code child engagement.
+Ten "child involvement" items-6 positive, 4 negative- are rated for each session on a 6-point scale.
+The minimum total score will be 0 and the maximum score is 50.
+For the outcome, a single average value will be presented.
 The positive-involvement items emphasize the extent to which children initiate discussions, demonstrate enthusiasm, self-disclose, and demonstrate understanding.
 Negative-involvement items address withdrawal or avoidance in treatment.
 Coders provide ratings based on two 10-min segments of session audiotapes (beginning at min 10 and min 40).
+Screening was conducted on enrolled participants.

-Fidelity to the TF-CBT protocol will be measured via coding of videotaped treatment sessions by independent, trained raters who are blind to study purpose and hypotheses.
-Ratings will be completed using the TF-CBT Version of the Therapy Process Observational Coding System for Child Psychotherapy (TF-CBT TPOCS-S), a behaviorally specific checklist of TF-CBT provider behavior that we have modified for the current study to ensure relevance to the eTF-CBT condition.
-This checklist will be used to calculate providers' fidelity to each TF-CBT component.
-Two independent raters will listen to video-recorded treatment session tapes and complete the TF-CBT TPOCS-S to code the presence/absence of specific treatment techniques depicted on the tapes.
+Fidelity to the TF-CBT protocol will be measured by independent, trained raters who are blind to the study purpose and hypotheses, coding audiotaped treatment sessions.
+The TF-CBT Version of the Therapy Process Observational Coding System for Child Psychotherapy (TF-CBT TPOCS-S), modified for the eTF-CBT condition, will be used to assess provider fidelity to each TF-CBT component.
+Two raters will review video-recorded treatment sessions, assessing the presence or absence of specific techniques and rating their extensiveness on a 6-point scale.

 Secondary Outcome Measures